 In 2008, Steff helped to conceive and launch The Big Push for Midwives Campaign, which provides strategic planning and message development for state consumer and midwife groups that are actively working on legislation to license Certified Professional Midwives, specialists in out-of-hospital birth and envisioning the day when CPMs are licensed in all 50 states, the District of Columbia, Puerto Rico, the Virgin Islands, and Guam.
 She currently is one of the five Steering Committee members for the Big Push.

-Steff also has served as an editor for The Way Women Work initiative led by Rania Habiby Anderson.
-In addition, from 2008-2012 Steff served in a development and communications role on behalf of Water.org, a U.S.-based international nonprofit organization co-founded by Matt Damon and Gary White that is providing access to safe water and the dignity of a toilet to people in developing nations.
+Steff served as an editor for The Way Women Work initiative led by Rania Habiby Anderson.
+In addition, from 2008-2012 Steff served in a fund development and communications role on behalf of Water.org, a U.S.-based international nonprofit organization co-founded by Matt Damon and Gary White that is providing access to safe water and the dignity of a toilet to people in developing nations.

 - Regional American Public Works Association (APWA) Project of the Year—Communications Consultant to the Project Team.
 (2006)